terikon/kendo-pouchdb/README.md

 - Tests for implemented functionality.
 - Support for PouchDB Collate in _id.
 - Implement sorting.
+- Add support for bower.
+- Add to npmjs.

 In progress
 - Implement paging.